Avalanche blaze past Knights 7-1 in penalty-filled Game 1 - WTMJ

 AP Sports Writer

+DENVER (AP) — The book on Nathan MacKinnon and the Colorado Avalanche: They’re extremely speedy.

+An overlooked chapter in that book: They can turn physical, too, when push comes to shove.

-DENVER (AP) — Nathan MacKinnon and Gabriel Landeskog each scored twice and the well-rested Colorado Avalanche made quick work of Vegas with their speed, beating the Golden Knights 7-1 on Sunday night in a skirmish-filled Game 1 of their second-round playoff series.
+MacKinnon and Gabriel Landeskog each scored twice and the well-rested Avalanche made quick work of Vegas with their speed, beating the Golden Knights 7-1 on Sunday night in a skirmish-filled Game 1 of their second-round playoff series.

 What began as Colorado putting on a passing clinic — racing out to a 5-0 lead — spiraled into one fight after another.
-There were a total of 79 penalty minutes between the teams, including four 10-minute misconduct calls and a match penalty on Vegas’ Ryan Reaves, who was later given an attempt-to-injure penalty.
+There were a total of 79 penalty minutes between the teams, including four 10-minute misconduct calls in the third period and a match penalty on Vegas’ Ryan Reaves, who was also given an attempt-to-injure penalty.

+“I don’t think you can call that physicality to be honest with you,” Landeskog said.
+“Reaves is on a mission to hurt somebody in the third and that’s what he goes out and does.
+I’m sure the league will take a look at it, intent to injure.”

 “Everyone took it serious, the break.
 Wasn’t a vacation,” MacKinnon said.
 “Everyone was ready to go and we had a great start.”